First off, let me be perfectly clear:

 I mean, getting automatically alerted when there's a cancellation?

 Um, genius!
 That's why I call it a 'win.'

 In truth, I thought I had sort of 'insider information' with one of these websites, as I know the people that developed it.
 They told a group of us about it when it launched, back around 2015.

-It seemed like the greatest secret ever, though I never used it, as I don't stay in campgrounds.
+It seemed like the most incredible secret ever, though I never used it, as I don't stay in campgrounds.

 I thought it was the only website of its kind until I did my research for this article.
-Turns out, I found four different websites!
+It turns out I found four different websites!

 (And there may be more.)

 What Do These Camping Reservation Websites Do?

 In essence, they find you available spots in sold-out campgrounds.

 Put in a 'scan' with one of the sites, and they will check the reservation website for any cancellations.
 If they find one, they send you a message informing you of the opening.